-It is also important to note that those who travel to our treatment centers will receive aftercare that is localized.
-Our counselors will do all of the leg work to find outpatient programs support groups and therapists in your community you are returning home to that you can continue to receive proper support with maintaining your sobriety.
+It is also important to note that people who travel to our treatment centers will receive local aftercare when they return home.
+Our counselors will do all of the work to find outpatient programs, support groups, and therapists in your community.
+This assistance will allow you to continue to receive the proper support you need to maintain your sobriety.

 Paying for Dual Diagnosis Treatment Centers

 Paying for dual diagnosis rehab often does not cost more than paying for other forms of addiction treatment.
 Some people avoid going to rehab because they believe the costs associated with quality treatment are too high.

 At Sunshine Behavioral Health, we employ a team of dedicated insurance experts who can help you maximize your health care benefits to pay for rehab treatment.
 Our experts know exactly what to say to insurance providers who are reluctant to pay what you need and deserve for your rehab stay.